ariawisp/kotlin/docs/wasm/README.md

   - `:wit:component-sample:wasmWasiWasmtimeProductionRun` → runs the production core wasm under Wasmtime.
   - `:wit:component-sample:runPreview2ComponentViaWasmtime` → runs the `.component.wasm` via `wasmtime component run` and stores logs in `build/runLogs/preview2-wasmtime.log`.
   - `:wit:component-sample:runCoreWasmViaWasmtime` → convenience task to run the core wasm via Wasmtime with required feature flags (gc, reference-types, multi-memory, bulk-memory, multi-value, simd, exceptions, function-references).
 Useful while the component wrapper is stabilizing.
+  - Root task `stage2Preview2Check` (new) depends on the Wasmtime run and snapshot verification so CI has a single Stage‑2 entry point.

+The Gradle build resolves the canonical `wasi:cli/command` world from the metadata dump produced by `:wit:e2e-harness-jvm:dumpPreview2Metadata` (falling back to the constant world id if the dump is missing).
+This keeps the sample aligned with whatever version of the official Preview‑2 bundle is synced under `libraries/stdlib/wasm/wasi/wit-upstream/`.

 Notes:
 - Wasmtime install is automated internally (gated by `kotlin.internal.enableWasmtimeRunner=true` in `gradle.properties`).